 INFORMATION ABOUT SCOUTING

-Our Safeguarding Awareness Coordinator is Russell Shoulder and he can be contacted at any time for advice, assistance or queries about safeguarding and safeguarding training.
+Our Regional Safeguarding Adviser is Russell Shoulder and he can be contacted at any time for advice, assistance or queries about safeguarding.

 Safeguarding in Scouting

 We are committed to making sure that Scouting is enjoyable and safe for everyone who takes part.
-It is the policy of The Scout Association to safeguard the welfare of all members by protecting them from neglect and from physical, sexual and emotional harm.
+It is the policy of The Scouts to safeguard the welfare of all members by protecting them from neglect and from physical, sexual and emotional harm.
 We are committed to:

 - Taking the interests and well-being of young people into account, in all our considerations and activities.